UCL/elastodynamics-uc/README.md

 the data, while the fourth column "L2-error-u-uh-B-plus" gives the relative error in the part of the measurement domain that is located outside of the convex hull.

-To generate Fig.8 switch to the directory `scripts` and run
+To generate Fig.8 switch to the directory `plots` and run

     latexmk -pdf Split-domain-ill-posed-k1-div-allOmega.tex